bsdlab/tech_lecture_dp_example/README.md

 ## Part 6: Running the Full Setup

-1. Ensure that the [`labrecorder`](https://github.com/labstreaminglayer/App-LabRecorder) is running.
+1. Ensure that the [`labrecorder`](https://github.com/labstreaminglayer/App-LabRecorder) is installed and running is running.
 Currently, the `dp-lsl-recording` only controls the functionality of the `labrecorder`.
 Spawning it automatically will be implemented in the next version.

 2. Execute the `run` script in the `dp-control-room`: